-The Issuers and the Guarantor believe that the following factors may affect their ability to fulfil their respective obligations under the Notes issued under the Programme and, in the case of the Guarantor, the Guarantee.
-All of these factors are contingencies which may or may not occur and the Issuers and the Guarantor are not in a position to express a view on the likelihood of any such contingency occurring.
+The Issuer believes that the following factors may affect its ability to fulfil its obligations under the Notes issued under the Programme.
+All of these factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.

-Factors which the Issuers and the Guarantor believe may be material for the purpose of assessing the market risks associated with the Notes issued under the Programme and, in the case of the Guarantor, the Guarantee are also described below.
+Factors which the Issuer believes may be material for the purpose of assessing the market risks associated with the Notes issued under the Programme are also described below.

-The Issuers and the Guarantor believe that the specific factors described below represent the principal risks inherent in investing in the Notes issued under the Programme.
+The Issuer believes that the specific factors described below represent the principal risks inherent in investing in the Notes issued under the Programme.
 Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus (including any documents incorporated by reference herein) and reach their own views prior to making any investment decision.

-Words and expressions defined in the "Terms and Conditions of the Notes" below or elsewhere in this Base Prospectus have the same meanings in this section.
+Words and expressions defined in the "Terms and Conditions of the Notes" below (the "Conditions") or elsewhere in this Base Prospectus have the same meanings in this section.

-Risk factors relating to the Issuers, the Guarantor and their activities
+Risk factors relating to the Issuer and its activities

-1 Risks related to the business activities and industries of Eni and its consolidated subsidiaries (together, the "Group")
+1 Risks related to the business activities and industries of the Issuer and its consolidated subsidiaries (together, the "Group")

-The Company's performance is affected by volatile prices of crude oil and produced natural gas and by fluctuating margins on the marketing of natural gas and on the integrated production and marketing of refined products and chemical products
+The Group's performance is mainly exposed to the volatility of the prices of crude oil and produced natural gas and by fluctuating margins on the marketing of natural gas and on the integrated production and marketing of refined products and chemical products